-- Compliance to international trade practices
+- Compliance with international trade practices

 Know Your Target Customers

 The importance of conducting detailed customer profiling before you plan to sell either offline or online is mandatory and necessary.
 You need to segment customers based on their demographics, likes, dislikes, shopping habits, spending power, digital footprint, and more.
-Knowing your target customers will help you identify what features, functionality, promotions, etc. you need to provide them to meet their needs.
+Knowing your target customers will help you identify what features, functionality, promotions, etc., you need to provide them to meet their needs.